 Starboard Medical’s Clarisonus™ disposable aural monoscope makes listening to your patients easy.
-The product comes with a soft pliable foam for placement into the ear canal and a standard connection to securely fit on to the Esophageal Stethoscope connector.
+The product comes with a soft, pliable foam earpiece for placement into the ear canal, and a standard connection to securely fit on to the Esophageal Stethoscope connector.
 Starboard Medical’s Clarisonus is available in two sizes to maximize sound transmission based on the size of the Esophageal Stethoscope.

-- Soft, pliable memory cell foam makes positioning in ear canal easy and comfortable
+- Soft, pliable memory cell foam makes positioning in the ear canal easy and comfortable

 - Available in two sizes to optimize sound transmission and quality